-The average page size in recent years has grown exponentially, not only because we are dealing with much more advanced web technologies, but also because we are still learning how to utilize deep compression in all aspects of a website page.
-For this reason alone, the market for caching systems has literally exploded, and there is no shortage of alternatives to choose from; Varnish, Redis, even good old APC works, too!
+The average page size in recent years has grown exponentially because we are dealing with much more advanced web technologies and because we are still learning how to utilize deep compression in all aspects of a website page.
+For this reason alone, the caching systems market has exploded, and there is no shortage of alternatives to choose from; Varnish, Redis, and even good old APC works, too!

-Visitors hate having to wait endlessly for a page to fully load.
-It’s one of the leading reasons why people abandon websites as soon as they visit them; a slow website gives a bad impression, and why bother when there are other alternatives available?
+Visitors hate having to wait endlessly for a page to load fully.
+It’s one of the leading reasons people abandon websites as soon as they visit them; a slow website gives a bad impression, and why bother when there are other alternatives available?
 Websites that provide eCommerce services need to be especially cautious about site speed.
 Google has also mentioned it numerous times, that site speed is a ranking factor towards your search engine rankings.

-Knowing the performance of your website is vital to serve the modern user with the best possible experience.
-Thanks to the website performance optimization tools, like GTmetrix, you can take care of the loading speed.
+Knowing the performance of your website is vital to serving the modern user with the best possible experience.
+Thanks to the website performance optimization tools, like GTmetrix, you can optimize the loading speed.
 It is a simple to use tool that helps you showcase how fast (or slow) your website loads with optimization recommendations.
-Keep in mind, even if you are already using one speed test tool, it is always worth trying another one.
+Even if you are already using a one-speed test tool, it is always worth trying another one.

 With hundreds of millions of page analyzations so far, you know that GTmetrix is a popular tool that always does the trick.
 You can also take things a step further and let GTmetrix send you alerts whenever your page starts to load slowly.
 By the way, you can even test your site’s loading on different devices.

-Finding what is affecting your website to perform poorly is not that big of an issue once you have access to the right software, like Pingdom.
-Not just that, but you do not always necessarily need to pay for the service, as there are many free alternatives that will help you out.
-Slow websites, blogs and online stores should be optimized as quickly as possible.
+Finding what is affecting your website to perform poorly is not an issue once you have access to the right software, like Pingdom.
+Not just that, but you do not always necessarily need to pay for the service, as many free alternatives will help you out.
+Slow websites, blogs, and online stores should be optimized as quickly as possible.
 It even affects SEO!
 And that is not something you would like Google to penalize you for.

-Moreover, while you can use Pingdom’s free test at any time you fancy, you can also step things up with different pricing options.
-Needless to say, Pingdom is ready for any web development solutions that you need, as it is fully flexible with loads of features to consider.
+Moreover, while you can use Pingdom’s free test anytime you fancy, you can also step things up with different pricing options.
+Pingdom is ready for any web development solutions you need, as it is fully flexible with loads of features to consider.
 You can always start with the free 14-day trial and go from there.

-In short, SimilarWeb is great for SEO, industry and niche research, sales and even investment opportunities.
+In short, SimilarWeb is great for SEO, industry and niche research, sales, and even investment opportunities.
 You can easily use the tool without even creating an account.
 Still, if you would like to unlock more features, SimilarWeb’s free members’ area will get you going in the right direction.
-There is also always the Enterprise package available for when you would like to take market intelligence super seriously.
+There is also always the Enterprise package available for when you want to take market intelligence super seriously.

-If you would like to boost the SEO performance of your website, you need to become the best friend with Ahrefs.
+If you would like to boost the SEO performance of your website, you need to become a best friend with Ahrefs.
 Whether you are an expert in SEO or an utter beginner, Ahrefs is for both.
-It is a solution that pretty much covers all and everything that you need to rank your page higher.
-From site audit and site explorer to keyword research, rank tracker and more, Ahrefs comes with tons of features that will help you scale your projects to new heights organically.
+It is a solution that covers all and everything you need to rank your page higher.
+From site audit and site explorer to keyword research, rank tracker, and more, Ahrefs comes with tons of features that will help you scale your projects to new heights organically.

 While you can start with Ahrefs right away, it is highly advisable to first go through their training material.
 This will allow you to truly understand how to use Ahrefs to its full potential.
-From there, you can start with the 7-day trial for $7 and enjoy the goodies that Ahrefs brings to the table.
-In total, Ahrefs comes with four premium packages, starting with $99 per month.
+You can start with the 7-day trial for $7 and enjoy the goodies that Ahrefs brings to the table.
+Ahrefs comes with four premium packages, starting with $99 per month.
 Hint: you can also pay annually and get two months for free.
-Enjoy the SEO world with Ahrefs and make some noise when it comes to high rankings.
+Enjoy the SEO world with Ahrefs and make some noise regarding high rankings.

-On top of analyzing on-page SEO performance, Pagelocity also takes a look at social metrics and how those are affecting your social visibility, as well as general page speed performance and individual tips on how parts of your site can be optimized for better speeds.
-Great to do on your own site, as well as your friends’.
+On top of analyzing on-page SEO performance, Pagelocity also looks at social metrics and how those are affecting your social visibility, general page speed performance, and individual tips on how parts of your site can be optimized for better speeds.
+Great to do on your own site and your friends’.

-YSlow uses the Yahoo!’s web page optimization platform and works with other platforms like Chrome, Firefox, Opera, Node.js, PhantomJS, Safari, Command Line and many others.
-This allows webmasters to analyze their own, their clients’, and their competitors’ sites at no expense.
+YSlow uses Yahoo!’s web page optimization platform and works with Chrome, Firefox, Opera, Node.js, PhantomJS, Safari, Command Line, etc. This allows webmasters to analyze their clients’, and competitors’ sites at no expense.
 YSlow also provides a checklist of the 23 best practices for optimizing websites for the best speed performance.
-Only a few weeks after using this plugin, you can already get an idea on how to manage and optimize your pages for the best possible loading speeds.
+A few weeks after using this plugin, you already understand how to manage and optimize your pages for the best possible loading speeds.

 Google’s Tracing Framework is everything you’ll ever need to analyze and optimize your web apps to their fullest potential.
-The Web Tracing Framework is a set of libraries, tools, and visualizers for the tracing and investigation of complex web applications.
+The Web Tracing Framework is a set of libraries, tools, and visualizers for tracing and investigating complex web applications.
 You spend a small amount of time instrumenting your code; thus, it helps you discover performance problems, track regressions, and build smooth 60 fps web apps.
 And although it’s currently available for use, it still has a long way to go before becoming an industry-standard tool.
-But because it’s coming from Google, we trust that the process of development will be seamless.
+But because it’s coming from Google, we trust that the development process will be seamless.

 Are you a Linux user?
-Are you working with a lot of code on daily basis?
+Are you working with a lot of code daily?
 Do you need an open-source platform for load-testing your code and apps?
 Yandex Tank was built with that idea in mind.

 For more tips on how to speed up WordPress, you can read this guide.